arogozhnikov/arogozhnikov.github.io/_posts/2015-10-09-gradient-boosted-reweighter.markdown

 But this regions shall be found in some more intellectual way than just 'split each variable into n parts'.

 For this purpose we use decision trees.
-Recall that decision tree by checking simple conditions like `feature i > threshold` splits the feature space into bins, each one associated with leaf of a tree.
+Recall that decision tree by checking simple conditions like $\text{feature}_i > \text{threshold}$ splits the feature space into bins, each one associated with leaf of a tree.

 The remaining question is how to build the tree.
-We'll greedily optimize symmetrized binned chi-squared.
+We'll greedily optimize __symmetrized binned chi-squared__.

 $$ \chi^2 = \sum_\text{bin}
     \dfrac{(w_\text{bin, original} - w_\text{bin, target})^2}